levy23/Black-Theme/README.md

-# black-theme
+# black-template

-Prosty szablon strony.
+Simple website template.
+For this project there was created file RESET.CSS.
 Dla projektu został stworzony RESET.CSS.

-# wykorzystane technologie:
+# Used technologies:

 html, CSS